chrisvfritz/pnglink/README.md

 ### Specify a filename

-In order to specify a filename, we have to take things server-side unfortunately.
+In order to specify a filename, we unfortunately have to take things server-side.
 You'll need to create an action on the server that you can submit a form to.

 In Ruby on Rails, that action will look like this: